Stop Trying To Manage Your Boss; 8 Tips To Partnering With Your Boss

 How many times have you heard the terms Managing your Boss or Managing Up?

-I am not sure this makes your life easier because:
+I am not sure the thoughts behind this concept will make your life easier, because:

-- Regardless of your relationship with your boss, there is a huge power differential tilting towards the boss.
+2. Regardless of your relationship with your boss, there is a huge power differential tilting towards the boss, and

 How well you do partner with your boss?